atomicretro/breadit/README.md

 Enjambment has a React / Redux front end communicating with a Ruby on Rails back end and a PostgreSQL database.
 It is currently hosted on [GitHub](https://github.com) and [Heroku](https://heroku.com).
 It was made by one person over the course of a month as a proof of concept, and is a labor of love.

 ## The Front End
-Enjambment's front end is written entirely in React / Redux and Javascript, with jQuery being used solely to send AJAX requests to the Rails back end.
+Enjambment's front end is written entirely in React / Redux and JavaScript, with jQuery being used solely to send AJAX requests to the Rails back end.
 The React / Redux flow allows enjambment to remain continuous and quick, giving users the illusion of browsing multiple webpages without jarring re-renders.
 The Redux store is kept normalized through specifically worded AJAX requests keeping the site responsive and lean.

 The design philosophy of enjambment was "serenity".
 The floral color palette of pastel greens and reds invokes nature.
 Color is used sparingly to heighten its effects in links and annotations.
 The site's design was purposefully left clean in the hopes of inspiring a sense of peace in its users, to be an oasis in an otherwise hectic Internet.
 Negative space is used to direct the user's eyes to the important information on the page: submission forms, comment boxes, the poetry itself.
 When annotating, that negative space is turned into the annotation box itself, allowing all screen real estate to serve both a presentational and functional purpose.